[Interview] Ukrainian girl tells story of Russian child abductions

 "It's a country of occupiers and terrorists — I realised there's no future there for me," she said.

-And that's how she found herself walking with a large suitcase containing everything she owned through a military checkpoint back into Ukrainian-controlled territory last summer.
+And that's how come she found herself walking with a large suitcase containing everything she owned through a military checkpoint back into Ukrainian-controlled territory last summer.

 "Yes, I felt scared," she said.
-"I felt scared, because at one point I suddenly realised that they [Russian guards] could deny me access to Ukraine and take me away to Russia and nobody would even know where I am," Sydorova said.
+"I felt scared, because at one point I suddenly realised that they [Russian guards] could deny me access to Ukraine and take me away to Russia and nobody would even know where I was," Sydorova said.

 Sydorova walked through two kilometres of fields into Ukrainian-held lands because there were no trains or buses running due to the war.